-**Please consult with your physician if you have any questions or concerns or before beginning any natural, herbal treatments.
-Herbal treatments have not been evaluated by the fda and are not intended to treat, cure or prevent disease… but they sure do work for us.
+Disclaimer: Please consult with your physician if you have any questions or concerns or before beginning any natural, herbal treatments.
+Herbal treatments have not been evaluated by the fda and are not intended to treat, cure or prevent disease… but they sure do work for us, just saying.

 - 2 cups of whole organic elderberry (I use this one)

 - 6 cups of filtered water

 - About 2 inches of fresh ginger, sliced

 - Totally optional, but sometimes I’ll add a little more organic ground ginger and cinnamon to taste.